 Joseph came to Saint John’s Episcopal Church in June 2015.
-During his tenure the parish commissioned the new Chancel Organ by Schoenstein & Co. and the music program has grown to include six choirs.
+During his tenure the parish commissioned the new chancel organ by Schoenstein & Co.
 He founded the parish’s Music at Midday series, which regularly features guest performers from around the country and homemade meals.
+He founded and conducts the Oklahoma Bach Choir, an ensemble dedicated to performing the sacred works of J. S. Bach with period instruments.
 He received his MM from The Juilliard School and his BM from Westminster Choir College in organ performance, having studied organ with Diane Belcher, Ken Cowan, and Paul Jacobs and conducting with Kent Tritle.
 His playing has been broadcast live on WWFM The Classical Network, and he has been interviewed for Public Radio Tulsa 88.7 and 89.5.
-He serves on the Board of Directors for Chamber Music Tulsa and teaches music theory and ear training at The Barthelmes Conservatory.
+He is Chair of Planned Giving for the Association of Anglican Musicians and is Chair of Fundraising for the Dallas Boys Course of the Royal School of Church Music-America.
+He is the most recent past Dean of the Tulsa Chapter of the American Guild of Organists and he has served on the Chamber Music Tulsa Board of Directors.